The Latest: Authorities ID woman killed by escaped lion

 Citing a statement from the Caswell County Sheriff's Office, news outlets report that 22-year-old worker Alexandra Black was killed Sunday after being attacked by a lion in an enclosure that was being cleaned at the Conservators Center.

-Authorities say Black was from New Palestine, Indiana, and had recently graduated from Indiana State University.
-She had been working there for about two weeks.
+Authorities say Black was from New Palestine, Indiana.
+She had recently graduated from Indiana University and had been working at the conservatory for about two weeks.

 The center says a "husbandry team" led by a professionally trained animal keeper was carrying out the routine cleaning when the lion somehow got loose.

-Note: This story has been corrected to show that Black graduated from Indiana University, not Indiana State University.